 For more examples, see our page about describing transferable skills in your CV.
 Transferable skills are skills that you have that are useful in many types of jobs, for example, communication or being able to work well under pressure.

 3. Make sure your CV is up to date

 If you want an employer to contact you, you need to keep your CV up to date with your latest address and telephone number.

-- Put your email address on your CV.
-If you don't have an email address, you can set up a free account with providers such as Yahoo or Gmail.
+- Include an email address on your CV.
+If you don't have an email address, set one up.

 4. Get it checked

 Sometimes CVs are difficult to translate clearly.
-Get an English speaker to read your CV and check it for errors.
-Some translation services can do this for free.
+If English is not your first language, ask a native speaker of English to read your CV and check it for errors.

 - Don't be afraid to write about your strengths (what you do well).